mini-kep/intro/specification/parser_guidelines.md

 Parsers Guidelines
 ==================
-Parses in ```mini-kep``` are used to fetch data from various sources as raw data in Json, XML and csv formats, parse those data and yield them in common formated output.
+Parsers in ```mini-kep``` are used to fetch data from various sources as raw data in Json, XML and csv formats, parse those data and yield them in common formated output.

 Introduction
 ------------